ZcashFoundation/frost/rfcs/0001-messages.md

 - `share_commitments`: The number of participants in each round is set by the length of `share_commitments`.
     - If `sender` and `receiver` are a `ParticipantId::Signer`, they must be less than the number of participants in this round.
     - The length of `signing_commitments` must be less than or equal to the number of participants in this round.
+- `signing_commitments`: Signing packages that contain missing `ParticipantId`s are invalid
+    - Note: missing participants are supported by this serialization format.
+    But implementations can require all participants to fully participate in each round.

 If the implementation knows the number of key shares, it should re-check all the validation rules involving `MAX_SIGNER_PARTICIPANT_ID` using that lower limit.